Cleanaway: Incidents

 In August 2014, a Cleanaway sewage tanker truck collided with many cars at the lower part of the South Eastern Freeway, killing two people.
 Following the accident the company pulled 2,800 trucks from service for inspections, disrupting waste collections for days.
 The sewage truck ran away after the driver, a new employee who had never driven a manual truck before and had never driven any vehicle on this segment of road, lost control after passing the arrestor beds.
 Driver Darren Hicks was seriously injured and testified against Cleanaway at a criminal trial after being granted immunity.
 The prosecution, brought by Comcare, also heard that the brakes on the vehicle were defective and in 2021 Cleanaway were convicted of eight charges under health and safety legislation.
+In May 2026, Cleanaway was convicted and fined $1.1m over the incident.

 In May 2020 vivasol leaked from a Cleanaway facility in Queanbeyan and entered the Molonglo River, with a further discharge occurring the following month.
 The New South Wales Environment Protection Authority in March 2021 charged Cleanaway with two water pollution offences and with allegedly taking five hours to notify them of the first incident.
 As a result of the leak the EPA mobilised 50 inspectors to simultaneously perform unannounced inspections of 27 Cleanaway locations.
 Three were fined a total of $31,500 for inadequate recordkeeping and waste storage, including two that had previously received fines for improper waste storage.
 The EPA also described finding "consistent areas of concern" and criticised Cleanaway's "management of its operations" following the inspections.

+The poor record of Cleanaway continued to be noticed with nine deaths on worksites in Australia in 2½ years between mid-2022 and December 2025.

 Products and services

-In addition to General waste disposal, Recycling, Healthcare and clinical waste collections and disposal etc. Cleanaway also manages several landfills, waste transfer stations and material recovery facilities throughout Australia, turning some received waste into energy and other materials.
+In addition to general waste disposal, recycling, healthcare and clinical waste collections and disposal etc. Cleanaway also manages several landfills, waste transfer stations and material recovery facilities throughout Australia, turning some received waste into energy and other materials.

 Cleanaway has proposed an energy-from-waste facility in Western Sydney.
 The facility would take residual waste from Western Sydney kerbside general waste collections and convert to energy.
 In April 2021, Cleanaway launched Greenius, a free online learning resource for residents.